wijaya060906/catatan-kotlin/README.md

-# CATATAN-KOTLIN 📝
+# 📝 CATATAN-KOTLIN 📝

-Aplikasi **Catatan-Kotlin** adalah aplikasi catatan sederhana namun kaya fitur yang dirancang untuk membantu pengguna mengelola catatan pribadi dengan mudah dan efisien.
-Dibuat menggunakan **Kotlin**, aplikasi ini juga memanfaatkan **Firebase Authentication** untuk keamanan pengguna serta **Room Database** untuk menyimpan data catatan secara lokal.
+**Catatan-Kotlin** is a powerful yet simple note-taking application designed to help users effortlessly organize their personal notes.
+Built using **Kotlin**, this app leverages **Firebase Authentication** for secure user management and **Room Database** for efficient local data storage, ensuring a seamless and robust experience.

 ## Key Features